shendric/easi-grid/README.md

-# gridinit
+# easi-grid

-A small python tool to initialize spatial grids from code or from a yaml config file.
+Equal Area Sea Ice Grids - A small python tool wrapping pyresample and pyproj functionality for commonly used spatial grids for sea ice remote sensing.